BuoyantIO/service-mesh-academy/eliminate-cross-zone-traffic-hazl/README.md

 - [Docker](https://docs.docker.com/get-docker/)
 - [k3d](https://k3d.io)
 - [step](https://smallstep.com/docs/step-cli/installation/)
-- The `watch` command must be installed and working
+- The `watch` command must be installed and working, if you want to use it
+- The `kubectx` command must be installed and working, if you want to use it
 - [Buoyant Enterprise for Linkerd License](https://enterprise.buoyant.io/start_trial)
 - [The Demo Assets, from GitHub](https://github.com/BuoyantIO/service-mesh-academy/tree/main/eliminate-cross-zone-traffic-hazl)